juanbarbera/diagrams/README.md

 # diagrams

-This repository serves the purpose of being the standard place for me to save the diagrams I use in the process of designing new apps
+This repository serves the purpose of being the standard place to save diagrams used in the process of designing new apps